What is parkour?

 We always have at least 1 or 2 instructors monitoring the gym during open gyms and giving helpful advice, tips, ideas, and other safety practices.
 Anyone new to the gym will be given a small orientation to the safety rules and regulations of the facility.
 And of course, we’re usually around to show you a few advanced moves to strive for and a few of the different progressions to get you started!
 But obviously, if you are brand new to this training we would highly recommend taking some classes to really keep you safe in your new journey toward fun fitness.

 What is the best way to sign in multiple participants?

 (Note that this will not work in the mindbody mobile app) After reading through this, click here to get to our mindbody scheduling software.
 Create a profile for yourself if you don't already have one, and then purchase a pricing option (single drop-in, 3 visit pass, 10 visit pass, etc).
 Then find the exact session you would like to come to on the mindbody schedule, and click sign-in.
-Then a small section at the top will ask if you are 'reserving for yourself or for another'.
-Choose reserving for another and then type in the name of the other person.
-You can then reserve multiple slots for different people this way and it will take it off of whichever purchased option is already under your profile.
+Then a small section at the top will ask if you are 'reserving for yourself or for someone else'.
+Choose reserving for someone else, wait for the type box to appear, and then type in the name of the other person.
+You can then click 'book another' to reserve multiple slots for different people this way and it will take it off of whichever purchased option is already under your profile.

 Also note that this (online) is the only way to share multi-visit passes amongst multiple people.
 We unfortunately cannot share 3 visit or 10 visit passes if they are purchased here at the gym session due to complicated settings in the software.